adam2am/language-tools-with-civet/0typescript-civet-attempt/typescript-civet-another-attempt.md

     - Context: End-to-end tests covering completions, code actions, deduped diagnostics, preprocessor syntax errors, and absence of duplicate messages.
     - Question: Which minimal `.svelte` fixture files cover all scenarios, and how should we structure tests using `LSAndTSDocResolver` plus our chained mappers?

-### Phase 4: Enable Script-Only Hover Support via Map-Chain Short-Circuit
+### Phase 4: Enable Script-Only Hover via TSX-Map Short-Circuit (Chosen)
+**Selected Approach:** TSX-map short-circuit in `ConsumerDocumentMapper` (8/10) – immediate, LS-only change.
+**Progress & Next Steps:**

-- [ ] Micro Task 4.1: Extend `ConsumerDocumentMapper` to accept a script-only region (TSX generated range for the injected TS snippet) and bypass the TSX map for positions within that region by directly invoking the `parentMapper`.
+- [X] Micro Task 4.1: Extend `ConsumerDocumentMapper` to accept a script-only region and bypass the TSX map for positions within that region by directly invoking the preprocessor (parent) mapper. *(Done)*
-- [ ] Micro Task 4.2: Pass the `scriptInfo.container` start/end (adjusted for any prepended lines) from `SvelteDocumentSnapshot` into the `ConsumerDocumentMapper` constructor in `initMapper()`.
+- [X] Micro Task 4.2: Pass `scriptInfo.container` start/end (adjusted for prepended lines) into the `ConsumerDocumentMapper` constructor in `initMapper()`. *(Done)*
-- [ ] Micro Task 4.3: Update `civet-hover.spec.ts` to restore the dynamic `fs.readdirSync` loop and assert hover results for both `hover-script.svelte` and `hover-template.svelte`.
+- [ ] Micro Task 4.3: Restore dynamic `fs.readdirSync` loop in `civet-hover.spec.ts` to assert hover for both `hover-script.svelte` and `hover-template.svelte`.
 - [ ] Micro Task 4.4: Remove the temporary single-test spec for markup-only hover in `civet-hover.spec.ts` once dynamic tests cover all cases.

+All of our core mapping is already centralized in ConsumerDocumentMapper and the map*ToOriginal helpers.
+    DocumentSnapshot.ts
+    private initMapperByRawSourceMap(input: string)
+        const map = tryParseRawSourceMap(input);

+> **Approach Detail (8/10):** When unwinding TSX→Svelte maps, detect if the generated position lies within the injected TS snippet boundaries and skip the TSX mapping, invoking the Civet-to-TS preprocessor map directly.
+Centralizes mapping logic across hover, diagnostics, completions, and code-actions.

+> **Deferred Alternative (9/10):** Upstream patch to special-case `<script lang="civet">` in `svelte2tsx`, wrapping only the compiled TS snippet into a TSX component and generating a single map.
+Pure and end-to-end but requires modifying and releasing `svelte2tsx` upstream.
+Too much